ramokz/node-rss-forever-generator/README.md

 ## Running tasks
-Once all the RSS formatting is setup and a schedule has been set it's time to start the server using _forever_
+Once all the RSS formatting is setup and a schedule has been set, simply start the server using _forever_.

 ### Starting forever